jarviscanada/jarvis_data_eng_UmaraniKumaresan/README.md

 ## Highlighted Projects
-**Dealer Management system**: Worked on projects like a Dealer Management System providing functionalities for member registration, order management, and inventory tracking.
+**Dealer Management System**: Worked on projects like a Dealer Management System providing functionalities for member registration, order management, and inventory tracking.
 Developed REST services and database procedures for a Dashboard.
 Also contributed to a Visit Management System, capturing location details for account managers visiting shops.

-**School Management system**: Developed a Student Management System with features including student registration, attendance tracking, allergy lists, academic reports, extracurricular activities, medical records, family contacts, and messaging for arrival, parent pickup, or bus drop-off.
+**School Management System**: Developed a Student Management System with features including student registration, attendance tracking, allergy lists, academic reports, extracurricular activities, medical records, family contacts, and messaging for arrival, parent pickup, or bus drop-off.

 ## Professional Experiences